-Proposal for a regulation Article 31 - paragraph 3 - introductory wording
+Proposal for a regulation Article 31 - paragraph 3 - introductory wording necessary recommend that action be taken, that is to say:

 3. The notification referred to in paragraph 1 must at least:

 3. The notification must contain the details necessary to enable the supervisory authority to assess the gravity of the incidents and their consequences and, if